The same Signet faucet is now available at

-It pays most of the time just the minimal increment of sats (vsize
+The faucet pays just the minimal increment of sats (vsize

-TRUC was originally used to helpswith getting into block cleanly without any possibility of lowering the overall fee-rate by CPFP (or rather “CSFP” for Child Steals From Parent?).
+TRUC (V3 transaction) was originally used to help with getting into block cleanly without any possibility of lowering the overall fee-rate by CPFP (or rather “CRFP” for Child Receives From Parent?).
 Back to using V2 transactions now (March 2025) where a chain of 25 is in the mempool and replacements are done on its last leaf.

-The requests stay between blocks until they are served as they are just miniature files containing the tx_out.script length
+The requests stay between blocks until they are served - they are just miniature files containing the tx_out.script length

 in hex encoded as ASCII - example for tb1pfees9rn5nz